Breathe by Cliff McNish

 So to be totally honest, I was kind of apprehensive with my Required Reading challenge for October, given my state of being a chicken. :P But of course, what is a challenge if you don’t challenge yourself, right?

 The thing that really got me to buy Breathe by Cliff McNish is the fact that the main character, Jack, has asthma.
-I’m an asthmatic, too, so reading about characters who have the same condition brings me comfort because I could relate to them.
+I’m an asthmatic, too, so reading about characters who have the same condition brings me comfort because I could relate to them ((If you want to know how it is to have an asthma attack, try breathing through a straw.
+Hard, right? :P)).
 Jack’s asthma attacks seem to be more dangerous than the ones I’ve been having lately, though, bad enough to almost kill him.
 It doesn’t help that his dad recently passed away.
 In an effort to stop him from stressing out or getting lonely, Jack and his mom moved out and into an old farmhouse, where they hope to find peace and quiet.

 But instead of finding peace and quiet, they find something else.
 Little did they know that the farmhouse was haunted by four ghosts, all children, whose spirits can’t seem to leave the house Jack finds that he has the ability to sense who had lived in the house before, and to the ghost children’s surprise, he could actually see them.
 This makes Jack extremely curious to the point of triggering his asthma, but then he discovers that there is something more sinister living in the house, and only he has the power to save himself and his mother.